Diverse metropolis: Ways to contribute

 Is your residential project subject to the By-law for a Diverse Metropolis?
 Your contribution to Montréal’s supply of social, affordable and family housing can take a number of forms.

-- A combination of these two options.
+- A combination of the options listed above.

 Online service